 * UChicago Secondary Mathematics Teaching Certification program: http://utep.uchicago.edu/page/secondary-mathematics-certification

 Our majors interested in these programs are encouraged to learn more about them.
 Ideally, this should be done early in your senior year.
-For example, Math for America is an extremely fine program, but it requires that you take the ETS Praxis exam, which needs to be done before January 15.
+For example, Math for America is an excellent program that requires that you take the ETS Praxis exam, which needs to be done before January 15.

-If you are thinking about one of these programs, we recommend that you check out these sites at the beginning of the Fall semester of your senior year.
+If you are thinking about one of these programs, we recommend that you check out these sites by the beginning of the Fall semester of your senior year.

 To read comments from previous mathematics majors and their teaching experiences after Amherst, please check out our new Teaching Comments page.